Key Takeaways

 Understand the Filing Deadlines

-Religious discrimination charges must be filed with the EEOC within 300 days of the discriminatory act in Oklahoma (because Oklahoma has a state anti-discrimination agency with a worksharing agreement).
-Missing this deadline can bar your federal claim entirely.
-If you are experiencing ongoing discrimination — a continuing pattern of hostile treatment or repeated denial of accommodations — the clock may restart with each new violation, but relying on the continuing violation doctrine is risky.
+Religious discrimination charges generally must be filed with the EEOC within 300 days of the discriminatory act in Oklahoma because Oklahoma has a state anti-discrimination enforcement agency.
+Missing that deadline can bar a federal claim.
+State-law deadlines and agency routing can be different, and relying on the continuing-violation doctrine is risky.
 File sooner rather than later.

 Frequently Asked Questions